Acute kidney injury

 Product Details

 • Acute kidney injury (AKI) is a group of clinical syndromes characterized by a sudden (within 1-7 d) and sustained (>24 h) decline in renal function, defined as a rise in serum creatinine (SCr) of at least 0.5 mg/dl 1 , manifested by azotemia, water-electrolyte and acid-base balance, and generalized systemic symptoms, which may be associated with oliguria (<400 ml/24h or 17 ml/h) or anuria (<100 ml/24h). /24h).
 We have established stable multiple models of acute kidney injury, which are suitable for preclinical studies of drugs with acute kidney injury and evaluation of new drugs.
-If you have project needs and experience more of our professional services, please contact us.

 Disease NameModel nameSpecies of animals